Wisconsin Dells, Wisconsin: Economy

 Tourism is the major contributor to the economy of Wisconsin Dells.
 The Dells area has many indoor and outdoor waterparks, proclaiming itself the "Waterpark Capital of the World".
 Other attractions include boat tours, zip-lining, golf courses, mini golf, go-kart tracks, water sports, horseback riding, a water ski show known as the Tommy Bartlett's Thrill Show (now closed), museums, amusement parks, Wizard Quest, and a casino.
 Most attractions are located on the Strip, otherwise known as the Wisconsin Dells Parkway.
 Accommodations range from economical motels to RV parks to chain hotels to themed resorts featuring indoor and outdoor waterparks and other amenities.

 Amphibious DUKW vehicles called "ducks" began offering duck tours to tourists in Wisconsin Dells in 1946.
 The tours visit wilderness trails and enter nearby Lake Delton and the Wisconsin River.
 One company, Original Wisconsin Ducks, has more than 90 vehicles and is the largest operator of duck tours in the United States.

-Since the late 1970s, the Dells area (Wisconsin Dells and Lake Delton) has become the home of large water parks.
-Noah's Ark Waterpark opened in Lake Delton in 1979 and later ranked among the most visited water parks in the U.S. Other outdoor amusement and water parks followed, featuring water slides, mini golf, roller coasters, go-karts, and other attractions.
+Since the late 1970s, the Dells area (Wisconsin Dells and the neighboring village of Lake Delton) has become the home of large water parks.
+Noah's Ark Waterpark opened in Lake Delton in 1979.
+Other outdoor amusement and water parks followed, featuring water slides, mini golf, roller coasters, go-karts, and other attractions.
 The Polynesian Resort Hotel opened the United States' and the Dells area's first indoor waterpark in 1994.
 Since then, the number of combination resort/indoor waterparks in the Wisconsin Dells area has increased.
 Among these are the Mt.
 Olympus Water & Theme Park, Wilderness Territory, Kalahari Resort, Chula Vista Resort, and Atlantis Resort.

 The Tanger Outlet Center, a shopping mall, opened in 2006 on the site of the defunct Wisconsin Dells Greyhound Park, which opened in May 1990 but closed in 1996 due to heavy competition from the nearby Ho-Chunk Gaming Wisconsin Dells Bingo/Casino.